NatBat92/disney-villains/README.md

 The main page is simple and contains a brief overview of the site, including a timeline of the featured villains and their corresponding movies.
 An embedded video is shown underneath the timeline, this is a medley of songs that are sang by the villains in their movies.
 The page then finishes with the footer at the bottom of the page.

 Both the male and female villain pages use the same structure.
-The way I structured it was to help the information not look cramped on the page and the added images were used as a visual aid and they are also linked to the biographies page so when you click a villain portrait, you are taken to the corresponding biography.
+I structured these pages to ensure the information did not look cramp on the page, the added images were used primarily as a visual aid, but they also link to the biographies page so when you click a villain portrait, you are taken to the corresponding biography.

 ## Skeleton